timjoo/active_admin/bestansible.md

      library/ # if any custom modules, put them here (optional) module_utils/ # if any custom module_utils to support modules, put them here (optional) filter_plugins/ # if any custom filter plugins, put them here (optional) roles/
        common/ # this hierarchy represents a "role" tasks/
+            main.yml      	# tasks file can include smaller files if warranted handlers/
-       handlers/ # handlers file
+            main.yml      	# handlers file
+       templates/
+            ntp.conf.j2   	# templates end in .j2
+       files/
-       templates/ # files for use with the template resource ntp.conf.j2 # templates end in .j2 files/ # files for use with the copy resource vars/ # variables associated with this role defaults/  # default lower priority variables for this role meta/  # role dependencies
+            bar.txt       		# files for use with the copy resource foo.sh        		# script files for use with the script resource vars/
+            main.yml      	# variables associated with this role defaults/
+            main.yml      	# default lower priority variables for this role meta/
+            main.yml      	# role dependencies
        library/ # roles can also include custom modules module_utils/ # roles can also include custom module_utils lookup_plugins/ # or other types of plugins, like lookup in this case